sambuccid/hulipaa/stories/4_open_result.md

 Then it will be redirected to the page using the `link` property of the result

 ### AC6
+Ensure error messages are not shown with the expand div

+### AC7
 (Spike/Story timeboxed)
 Given the visitor search for a string
 And it gets some results